gekon83/Qt_AndroidMeetsArduino/README.md

-# Qt_BluetoothAndroid
+# Qt_AndroidMeetsArduino

 Program to control Arduino Uno with an Qt-based Android app via Bluetooth (HC-06)